Pink Portraits 2025

 produced by Iris Prize, supported by Transport for Wales and Ffotogallery

-Pink Portraits 2024 is a project showcasing images of LGBTQ+ professionals working for Transport for Wales taken by south Wales-based photographer, Sarah Scorey.
-The project is made up of 13 portraits of TfW colleagues employed in a variety of job roles.
+Pink Portraits 2024 was a project showcasing images of LGBTQ+ professionals working for Transport for Wales taken by south Wales-based photographer, Sarah Scorey.
+The project was made up of 13 portraits of TfW colleagues employed in a variety of job roles.

 Mark Jacobs (He/Him)